ekzhang/setwithfriends/README.md

 while serverless functions are written in TypeScript and located in the `functions/` folder.

-The production site is built and hosted on Netlify from the `master` branch.
-The latest development version of the code is in the `develop` branch.
+The latest development version of the code is on the `main` branch.
+We use GitHub Actions to automate our build and deployment process on Netlify, after a new release is created with version number `vA.B.C`.

 ## Contributing